thomasstrassmann/dacapo/README.md

 * The Back and Top buttons are listed on every page (except the Home page), so a component made sense here due to reusability.
 * The Star component was originally planned on several pages (instruments detail, instruments list, profile page), but in the final version it only made it to the Profile page.
 Such developments (minimization of a component) are also possible.

-However, it must be said at this point that many more features could be written as components: For example, the Bookmark Section.
+However, it must be said at this point that many more features could be written as components: For example, the Bookmark section or the feedback alerts after a user interaction (messages as props in the feedback component).
 This would be the subject of further developments.

 Here, further pages and components are omitted too due to time constraints.
 How the individual pages are composed is outlined in the structure section next.